amorist/awesome/README.md

 - [nuxt/vercel-builder](https://github.com/nuxt/vercel-builder) - Vercel Builder for Nuxt
 - [react-cosmos/react-cosmos](https://github.com/react-cosmos/react-cosmos) - Sandbox for developing and testing UI components in isolation
 - [adobe/react-spectrum](https://github.com/adobe/react-spectrum) - A collection of libraries and tools that help you build adaptive, accessible, and robust user experiences.
+- [jitsi/jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 - [webiny/webiny-js](https://github.com/webiny/webiny-js) - Open-source serverless enterprise CMS.
 Includes a headless CMS, page builder, form builder, and file manager.
 Easy to customize and expand.
 Deploys to AWS.
 - [danilowoz/react-content-loader](https://github.com/danilowoz/react-content-loader) - ⚪ SVG-Powered component to easily create skeleton loadings.
 - [lmammino/financial](https://github.com/lmammino/financial) - A Zero-dependency TypeScript/JavaScript financial library (based on numpy-financial) for Node.js, Deno and the browser